 Recipe Testers' Reviews

 In a prior review, I remarked that I came for the cake but stayed for the frosting.
-That statement is equally true in case.
+That statement is equally true in this case.
 The frosting is the star.
 I would need to swallow a thesaurus to have enough adjectives to describe this singular frosting.
 It is so good that it almost makes you want to abandon chocolate frosting.

 The cake is easy to make.
 The use of boiling water in addition to the buttermilk and oil was a surprising twist.
 The batter was thin as described.
 What emerged from the oven was an airy golden brown marvel.
 The result is a soft, spongy cake with a flavor that doesn’t overpower the frosting.
 It serves as the platform which allows the frosting to take center stage.